Research Hub > Types of USB Cables: The Ultimate Guide

 Find the USB Cables You Need at CDW

-USB cables are a part of everyday life and come in a range of types and versions.
+USB cables are part of everyday life and come in a range of types and versions.
 One of the smallest components of a PC, USB cables often don’t get the attention they deserve.
-Knowing the right cable for the job saves you time and money, while maximizing performance at work and home.
+Knowing the right cable for the job can save you time and money, while maximizing performance at work and home.

-USB technology is continuing to evolve, so it’s a great idea to stay up to date with the newest information by using resources like this guide.
+USB technology continues to evolve, so it’s important to stay up to date with the newest information by using resources like this guide.
 Now that you know the types of USB cables you need, it will be easy to make the right purchase at CDW.